5 Activities You Can Do with Your Kids to GET MOVING!

 1. Visit faraway places together – virtually

-If you’ve ever wanted to visit aquariums, zoos, or museums, now’s your chance!
+If you’ve ever wanted to visit aquariums, zoos, or museums on a budget, now’s your chance!
 Most are offering virtual tours, including the Louvre, the MoMA, the Smithsonian, the San Diego Zoo, the National Aquarium, The Boston Children’s Museum, and much, much more!
 Some are even hosting live streams on Facebook, like the Cincinnati Zoo.
 Turn off the lights and set up the big screen and you’ll almost feel like you’re there in person!
 See a list of Good Housekeeping’s top 30 virtual tours here.

 2. Step up your arts & crafts game

 There are so many projects you can do at home that allow children to be creative while still being educational.
-Some ideas for unique arts and crafts activities include making your own slime, creating your own boardgame, decorating cards for relatives or loved ones and using sidewalk chalk and tape to create geometric chalk are.
+Some ideas for unique arts and crafts activities include making your own slime, creating your own board game, decorating cards for relatives or loved ones and using sidewalk chalk and tape to create geometric chalk are.
 For more great ideas, follow ArtBar’s blog.

 3. Try out new recipes together